I spend a lot of time these days thinking about food waste.

 This is where I see a real opportunity for grocers—like Walmart—and the food companies that fill their shelves.
 For the most part, these companies are talking non-stop these days about how to win over the most coveted customer of all, the “millennial mom”.

 Inviting millennial moms to be partners on eliminating food waste could be the perfect strategy.
-They jenny_helen_expertare young (meaning they have years of brand loyalty ahead of them), cost-conscious and environmentally engaged; saving them money while alleviating their food waste guilt is a clear win-win.
+They are young (meaning they have years of brand loyalty ahead of them), cost-conscious and environmentally engaged; saving them money while alleviating their food waste guilt is a clear win-win.

 I’m not saying this will be easy; that same study reveals that real barriers exist: